Health Benefits Of Walking – 13 Ways To Exponentially Increase The Quality Of Life

 Walking releases endorphins – the happiness hormone.

-And a favorite of mine, neurotransmitters like dopamine and serotonin increase during exercise.
+And a favorite of mine is neurotransmitters.
+Like dopamine and serotonin, levels increase during exercise.
 These are “drugs” that are responsible for creating that happy place.

 It’s not a magical cure, but it’s beyond any doubt that walking boosts energy levels and improves the mood.
 It alleviates stress and reduces anxiety.